joshuaebowling/node-web-scraper/book.md

 13 And they cried out again, “Crucify him.”
 13 ―¡Crucifícalo! —gritaron.
 14 And Pilate said to them, “Why?
 What evil has he done?”
 But they shouted all the more, “Crucify him.”
-14 ―¿Por qué? ¿Qué crimen ha cometido?
+14 ―¿Por qué? ¿Qué crimen ha cometido? ―¡Crucifícalo!
 15 So Pilate, wishing to satisfy the crowd, released for them Barabbas, and having scourged[a] Jesus, he delivered him to be crucified.
 15 Como quería satisfacer a la multitud, Pilato les soltó a Barrabás; a Jesús lo mandó azotar, y lo entregó para que lo crucificaran.
 16 And the soldiers led him away inside the palace (that is, the governor's headquarters),[b] and they called together the whole battalion.[c]